jlwebuser/imageutil/README.md

 which ends up getting a lot of very long ugly filenames.

 Note:
-It makes duplicate jpg and (the associated yolo_mark formatted lables files exists) in the dst-directory using the basname + counter.
+It makes duplicate jpg and (the associated yolo_mark formatted label files exists) in the dst-directory using the basname + counter.

 It will not modify the source JPG/TXT file in the src-dir.